Biden attends Mass at DC church where he worshipped as VP | Politics

 On the morning of his inauguration Wednesday, Biden and his family, along with Democratic and Republican leaders of Congress, attended a service at one of those churches, the Cathedral of St. Matthew the Apostle.
 The church hosted Kennedy's funeral service in 1963.

 With the coronavirus still surging in the capital city, Biden is bound to see small crowds wherever he goes.
-For the time being, rules in the District of Columbia limit gatherings at houses of worship to 25% of capacity or 250 people, whichever is less.
+For the time being, rules in the District of Columbia limit gatherings at houses of worship to 25 per cent of capacity or 250 people, whichever is less.

 Previous presidents have made a wide variety of worship choices — or none.
 Not far from the White House is New York Avenue Presbyterian, which maintains the pew where Abraham Lincoln once worshipped.
 Even closer is St. John's Episcopal Church, walkable across Lafayette Square from the White House for the presidents who have made a historic practice of worshipping there at least once.